 - My favourites are Joanna’s articles on book marketing, where she draws on her own experience and the experiences of other indie authors.
-As a start, you might like to try this one: Help, my book isn’t selling.
+As a start, go to this page of her top marketing posts.

 - Extensive use of video and podcasts, for those who’d rather watch or listen than read, and tips for how to start using those technologies yourself.